Evertras/gopong/README.md

 This isn't strictly necessary for development as all commands from the Makefile can be run manually, but it does make things easier.

-If you need `make` for Linux because you're running a hipster distro for some reason, see your distribution's resources to find what package you need to install.
+If you need `make` for Linux because you're running a hipster distro, RTFM for your distro.

 If you need `make` for Windows, [you can get it here](http://gnuwin32.sourceforge.net/packages/make.htm).